 Metaeconomics (met′ə ē′kə näm′iks) n.
-1. an economics that broadens rational economic choice to include the moral and ethical dimension within a shared other-interest, 2. an economics that sees it is human nature to seek and balance a dual interest represented in a more primal ego-based self-interest which is tempered by the empathy-sympathy based other(ethics based, shared with others, yet internalized within ownself)-interest 3. an economic theory positing that individuals seek to maximize own-interest which involves maximizing a joint self&other-interest 4. an economics seeing the virtue of prudence at the core of the more primal self-interest, and the core of the other-interest reflecting the other virtues--- temperance, justice, courage, faith, hope and love 5. an economics that sees the central role of liberty, freedom and independence of the individual, but yet seeing the equally essential human need for connection with common cause as represented in the other(shared with others)-interest 6. an economics seeing self-sacrifice in both domains of interest as essential to maximizing the own-interest
+1. an economics that broadens rational economic choice to include the moral and ethical dimension within a shared other-interest, 2. an economics that sees it is human nature to seek and balance a dual interest represented in a more primal ego-based self-interest which is tempered by the empathy-sympathy based other(ethics based, shared with others, yet internalized within ownself)-interest 3. an economic theory positing that individuals seek to maximize own-interest which involves maximizing a joint self&other-interest 4. an economics seeing the virtue of prudence at the core of the more primal self-interest, and the core of the other-interest reflecting the other virtues--- temperance, justice, courage, faith, hope and love 5. an economics that sees the central role of liberty, freedom and independence of the individual person, but yet seeing the equally essential human need for connection with common cause as represented in the other(shared with others)-interest 6. an economics seeing self-sacrifice in both domains of interest as essential to maximizing the own-interest

 MetaEcon (met′ə ē′kə n) n.
 1. A person who does Metaeconomics.
 2. A person who views economic questions through the lens of dual interest theory.
 3. A person who recognizes the dual nature of human nature, with ego a primal driver which must be tempered by empathy in order to achieve the mental stability represented in homeostasis.
 4. A person who sees the key role of self-control in finding and maintaining the homestatic balance in ego & empathy.
 5. A MetaEcon contrasts with a NeoClassEcon, a person framed as a Neoclassical Economist, who uses single interest theory in Microeconomics.